Copyright Tarka Valley Railway Group 2014

-The Group was set up in July 2008 by a small group of likeminded individuals and local support was quickly achieved and a strong membership base was soon established.
+The Tarka Valley Railway Group was set up in July 2008 by a small group of like-minded individuals and local support was quickly achieved and a strong membership base was soon established.
 Whilst the planning process has taken a vast amount of effort behind the scenes, visible signs of progress were soon evident on site.
 Two panels of track were added to the original track in the platform and a new temporary buffer stop was installed at the end of the platform.
 The railway has been fenced off from the Tarka Trail ensuring the safety of all involved.
-The ‘Thursday Gang’ of volunteer members has restored the ‘clay hood’ wagon and work is now under way on the brake van.
-The B.R.
-Mk 1 coach is undergoing heavy restoration and this will eventually be available for passenger carrying duties and will be air and vacuum braked.
+Restoration of various items of railway stock is currently underway.

 Welcome to the Tarka Valley Railway!

 Buses 5B, 75, 75A, and 75B from Barnstaple or Bideford pass the door.

 We are next to the Tarka Trail, a bracing 5 mile walk or cycle from Bideford.